Request Demo

 Digital transformation has been a key issue for Boards of Directors for a while, but this focus on cyber practices and cyber risk is relatively new.
 Historically, security operations centers (SOCs) have been responsible for monitoring internal controls and incident responses to risk and defending the enterprise against security incidents.
 At its core, SOC risk management is a reactive approach to cybersecurity that waits for cyber threats to appear before dealing with them rather than security teams using security monitoring and security tools to anticipate where the threats will originate and monitor internal and external security controls.
 The current SOC model doesn’t support effective communication of threats, vulnerabilities, security information, and events to management or boardrooms.

-ROCs vs. SOCs for Cybersecurity
+ROCs vs. SOCs for Cyber Risk Management

 Risk assessments to determine threats and vulnerabilities are typically conducted at intervals, whether once a year or every other year.
 Outside of this, most security analysts and professionals only respond to risk when a breach is detected, or a customer’s information has already been compromised.
 The downfall of this approach is that it doesn’t account for the continuous, ever-changing nature of risk.
 This irregular assessment audit schedule exposes institutions continuously to threats, especially since many cybersecurity programs are already underfunded and understaffed.